Skip to main content

 Splunk federated search reference

-Once you set up federated search, you can search an index in Imply Lumi using a federated index in Splunk®.
+Once you set up federated search, you can search Imply Lumi events using a federated provider in Splunk®.
 With federated search, you use Splunk Search Processing Language (SPL) to query Lumi events.

 note